• FB

 Instructions

-2. If the mixture needs to be thinned, add 2-4 tablespoon of warm water and stir to combine
+2. If the mixture needs to be thinned, add 2-4 tablespoons of warm water and stir to combine

-3. Store the mixture in an air tight jar for up to 2 weeks.
-Do not need to be refrigerated.
+3. Store the mixture in an air-tight jar for up to 2 weeks in the fridge.

 Tag @thekitchenwhisperer on Instagram and hashtag it #thekitchenwhisperer